GKE Autopilot Cluster: Pay for Pods, Not Nodes

 • Use Incognito mode.

-• Even better: use isolated computers.
+• Even better: use an isolated computer.

 • The fewer browser extensions installed, the better.